Logging on to the Symantec Endpoint Protection Manager console

 If you installed the remote Java console with an earlier version of the product, you must reinstall it when you upgrade to a later version.

-The console logs you out after one hour.
-You can increase this period of time.
+For security, the console logs you out after a maximum of one hour.
+You can decrease this period of time.
+In version 12.1.4 and earlier, you can disable the timeout period.

 To log on to the console locally